How to form an LLC in New York

 • Mailing address for service of process

-New York law requires every LLC (including single-member) to adopt a WRITTEN operating agreement within 90 days of filing Articles of Organization.
-While the state doesn’t mandate what goes into this agreement, it’s good practice to include:
+Under NY LLC Law §417, every LLC (including single-member) "shall adopt" a written operating agreement.
+This is a mandatory requirement, not optional.
+The agreement may be entered before, at the time of, or within 90 days after filing the Articles of Organization.
+While the state doesn't mandate specific contents, it's good practice to include:

 • Ownership percentages